 - Mortgage Release

 - Any other non-conveyance documents

 We cannot e-file any documents that transfer ownership or convey real estate interest to another person.
 If a document would need stamps from the County Auditor and/or County Engineer, these documents cannot be recorded electronically.

-Also keep in mind that multiple instruments to be recorded successively must be acceptable non-conveyance documents for recording – otherwise all instruments will be rejected.
+Also keep in mind that multiple instruments that would be recorded successively must all be acceptable non-conveyance documents for recording – otherwise all instruments will be rejected.
 For example, a deed and mortgage presented together for recording will both be rejected since our office does not accept deeds for e-filing.